SHOULD YOU TRAVEL WITH DEPRESSION?

 A sense of not belonging anywhere is also a common emotion I deal with when I live a nomadic life, as do many travellers I’ve spoken to during my travels.

-This personal experience of travelling with depression and knowledge alone, is enough for me to insist that you deal with your issues before you go off to explore the world.
-Your doctor would be the first port of call.
+This personal experience of travelling whilst dealing with depression and my personal knowledge alone is enough for me to insist that you deal with your issues before you go off to explore the world.
+Your Doctor or GP or other Health Practitioner would be the first port of call.

-So if you’re reading this and you’re feeling down or depressed and you think travel is the answer, please get some help and do some self-development first.
+So if you’re reading this and you’re feeling depressed, or already dealing with depression and you think travel is the answer, please get some help and do some self-development and self-healing first.

 Being mindful and living in the moment, is the only way to feel joy when travelling and feel fulfilled from it.
 So if you’re depressed and dwelling on the past, or you’re anxious about the future, you’ll never be living in the now.